that-devguy/01-mini-project/README.md

 # Week 1 Mini-Project - Landing Page

-In this mini-project, I practiced building a Github Repo and learned how to deploy a repo on Github-pages by building a landing page using HTML and CSS.
+In this mini-project, I practiced building a Github repo and learned how to deploy a repo on Github-pages by building a landing page using HTML and CSS.
 I chose to use ChatGPT to give me an idea for my landing page by having it create me business ideas.
-After choosing an idea I used AI to create all of my websites information and then I built my pages layout and design around that.
+After choosing an idea I used AI to create all of my websites information and then I built my page layout and design around that.

 ## Boba Haven Demo